Currently, we cannot ship wine to Alaska Provide your email address and we will notify you when that changes.

 Add the pasta to the pot of boiling water.
 Cook, stirring occasionally, 11 to 13 minutes, or until al dente (still slightly firm to the bite).
 Turn off the heat.
 Reserving 1 cup of the pasta cooking water, drain thoroughly and return to the pot.

-To the pan, add half the tomato paste (you will have extra).
+To the pan, add the tomato paste.
 Cook, stirring frequently, 1 to 2 minutes, or until combined.
 Add the tomatoes and pulled pork (tearing the pieces apart before adding); season with salt and pepper.
-Cook, stirring frequently and gently pressing on the tomatoes with the back of a spoon, 5 to 7 minutes, or until the pork is heated through and the sauce has thickened.
+Cook, stirring frequently and gently pressing on the tomatoes with the back of a spoon, 5 to 7 minutes, or until the pork is heated through and the sauce is thickened.
 Turn off the heat.
 Taste, then season with salt and pepper if desired.

 To the pot of cooked pasta, add the sauce, butter, and half the reserved pasta cooking water; season with salt and pepper.
 Cook on medium-high, stirring constantly, 1 to 2 minutes, or until combined and the pasta is coated (if necessary, gradually add the remaining cooking water to ensure the pasta is thoroughly coated).
 Turn off the heat.
 Taste, then season with salt and pepper if desired.